mayasharma2110/Keep-Riding/README.md

 ### Creation

-* All code was written in Gitpod and used [this template](https://github.com/Code-Institute-Org/gitpod-full-template) from Code Insitiute.
+* All code was written in Gitpod and used [this template](https://github.com/Code-Institute-Org/gitpod-full-template) from Code Institute.
 * Files were added to the staging area using "git add ."
-* Files were commited to the local repository using "git commit -m 'commit message here'"
+* Files were committed to the local repository using "git commit -m 'commit message here'"
-* Commited changes were pushed to the Github repository.
+* Committed changes were pushed to the GitHub repository.

 ### GitHub Pages

 To deploy the project to a live website the below steps were followed:

-* Navigate to the Github repository you wish to deploy.
+* Navigate to the GitHub repository you wish to deploy.
-* Click on Settings and scroll to the "Github Pages" section.
+* Click on Settings and scroll to the "GitHub Pages" section.
 * Choose "master branch" as the source and click save.
-* Scroll back down to the "Github Pages" section and the deployed website link will be given.
+* Scroll back down to the "GitHub Pages" section and the deployed website link will be given.
-* Note: It can take a few moments for the website to be deployed, so the link may not work immediately after you deploy using Github Pages.
+* Note: It can take a few moments for the website to be deployed, so the link may not work immediately after you deploy using GitHub Pages.

 ### Local Clone
-To make a local copy of a repository on your own Github account you can clone it.
+To make a local copy of a repository on your own GitHub account you can clone it.
 This allows others to view the original code and/or make changes to it (on their own local copy).
 Changing the code on your local repository will not affect the original code or deployed website.

-To clone a repository in Github you can follow the steps below:
+To clone a repository in GitHub you can follow the steps below:
-* Log into Github and locate the repository you wish to clone.
+* Log into GitHub and locate the repository you wish to clone.
-* Click on the code button (to the left of the green gitpod button) and copy the https URL given.
+* Click on the code button (to the left of the green Gitpod button) and copy the https URL given.
 * Open Gitpod (or another editor if you prefer).
-* Use the "git clone 'insert copied url here'" command.
+* Use the "git clone 'insert copied URL here'" command.
 * A clone of the original repository will now be available for you locally on your own repository to view/edit as you wish.